tomdaly/tomdaly/README.md

 -----

-I'm a full-stack software engineer, currently working at [the BBC](https://bbc.co.uk).
+I'm a DevOps-focused software engineer, currently working at [Deliveroo](https://deliveroo.co.uk).
 I build solutions to real problems, and help others to develop more effectively.

-My skills and interests include Java, TypeScript, DevOps, AWS, Unix, CI/CD and Security.
+My skills and interests include Python, TypeScript, DevOps, AWS, Unix, CI/CD and Security.

 _Where to find me:_